Set targets and plan

 How To Guide For Setting Science Based Targets

-Guidance that provides a brief introduction to a leading methodology for translating planetary thresholds related to greenhouse gas emissions into company-specific targets.
+This guide briefly introduces a leading methodology for translating planetary thresholds related to greenhouse gas emissions into company-specific targets.
 It also provides further links to more detailed implementation guidance.

-• Set targets and plan: Set a company-specific target for greenhouse gas emissions that incorporates an ecological threshold for a given global warming scenario.
+- Set targets and plan: Set a company-specific target for greenhouse gas emissions that incorporates an ecological threshold for a given global warming scenario.

 Financial Sector Science-Based Target Guidance

-• Set Targets and plan: Set a portfolio target for Greenhouse Gas Emissions
+- Set Targets and plan: Set a portfolio target for greenhouse gas emissions.

 Science-Based Targets for Nature: Initial Guidance for Business

-• Set targets and plan: Set a company-specific target that references an ecological threshold for nature.
+- Set targets and plan: Set a company-specific target that references an ecological threshold for nature.

 SDG Impact Standards for Enterprises